gbarkerz/WinFormsMatchingGame/WinFormsSquaresGame/README.md

 **Keyboard**

-Press the arrow keys to move keyb oard focus around the grid.
+Press the arrow keys to move keyboard focus around the grid.
 Press Space to move a square into the adjacent empty square.

 &nbsp;